 3. Install pyodbc module 4.0.26+

 4.1.
 Add an account for SharePoint (Accounts - Add account).
 This is where you will need those credentials we mentioned earlier.

 4.2.
 Open the New Query option and then the Connection Browser.
-Find the SharePoint Connector and open until you see the DefaultConnection.
-Right click on it and choose Get Connection string.
+Find the SharePoint Connector and open it until you see the DefaultConnection.
+Right-click on it and choose Get Connection string.
 Then copy the ODBC connection string.
 You will need it to pass it on to the script.